camillareis/camillareis.github.io/_pages/cv.md

 ## Further Development and Skills

 ### Training and Certifications
+  * Systemic consulting and coaching as a complimentary skill
   * Agile and strategic management with OKR
   * Process-oriented Leadership of Groups and Teams
   * Intercultural Social Competence